fastify/fastify-error/README.md

 console.log(new CustomError())
 ```

-How to use a interpolated string:
+How to use an interpolated string:
 ```js
 const createError = require('fastify-error')
 const CustomError = createError('ERROR_CODE', 'Hello %s')